P.E.

 Our PE curriculum is carefully crafted to ensure multiple learning opportunities and assessment key milestones guarantee progression and repetition in terms of embedding key learning, knowledge and skills.
 Regular assessment creates opportunities to observe progression throughout the years.
 Our curriculum is split into six main strands; invasion skills, dance, gymnastics, fitness, athletics and swimming for KS2.
 Our aim is to ensure the Year 6 children leave school being able to confidently swim 25 meters and have their water competency certificate.

-We work alongside LSSP, who helps to support teachers with cpd opportunities.
+We work alongside LSSP, who helps to support teachers with CPD opportunities.
 We use this fantastic resource consistently.
-Through the company, our EYFS children have Balanceability lessons and Skoot Skool for Year 1 children.
+Through the company, our EYFS children receive Balancability lessons and Skoot Skool for Year 1 children.
 All years have opportunities to attend competitions against other schools; the children especially love the opportunity to go to The LFC Academy.
 This helps to motivate them during lessons, as we encourage our children to focus on the end goal.

-We work alongside Mersery Mavericks Basketball, Beth Tweddle Gymnastics, Liverpool Tennis Association, and First Kick Football Club to provide the children with a high quality education in PE.
+We work alongside Mersery Mavericks Basketball, First Kicks Football and this year Beth Tweddle Gymnastics to provide the children with a high quality education in PE.
 These opportunities are crucial for our children to start being more active, learning new skills and creating fun memories through sport.

 Promoting a healthy lifestyle is a key aspect of Mab Lane life; it is embedded throughout the curriculum through PE, Science, PSHE and themed days.
 We want all children to have a good level of fitness, so teachers plan for daily activity and PE lessons carefully.
 Parental engagement is vital to our school, we have opportunities for our parents to attend workshops and work alongside their children.
-For example, each class creates a dance, which is then shown, to parents/carers at the end of the term.
 Children are proud of their achievements and it is important to share these moments with people that our children love and care for.

 Curriculum Impact